bradleysundberg/The-Tech-Academy-Basic-C-Sharp-Projects/README.md

 This project shows how abstract classes work in C#.
 It explains how a base class can require that derived classes implement specific methods.

 # Anonymous Income Comparison Program
-A console app that asks for information about two people’s jobs and compares how much money they make in a year.
+A console app that asks for information about two people's jobs and compares how much money they make in a year.

 # ArrayAndListSelectionApp
 This program demonstrates the use of arrays and lists.
 It allows users to select items from a collection and illustrates how data can be stored and accessed.